Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions: BBF footpoints from different Tsyganenko models

 Due to both statistical and physical considerations of the footpoint distances, we used two different criteria to assign a quality metric to the mapping.
-Based on the statistical difference between footpoints calculated with T89 and T96 models, we define a maximum distance between footpoints of $\pm 1$ hour in MLT and $\pm 2^\circ$ in MLAT.
+Based on the statistical difference between the footpoints calculated with the T89 and TA15n models, we define a maximum distance between footpoints of $\pm 1$ hour in MLT and $\pm 4^\circ$ in MLAT.
 Meanwhile, considering the physical size of the footprint, the maximum distance is 0.3~MLT and $0.81^\circ$.
-We introduce a footpoint quality metric ($Q_{fp}$) for each BBF mapped event, where $Q_{fp}=1$ if the footpoint distances between T89 and T96 fall within both coordinate error ranges, $Q_{fp}=2$ if only one coordinate falls within the range, and $Q_{fp}=3$ if the footpoints are separated by distances greater than these ranges.
-In the first case this fraction of $Q_{fp}$ = 1, 2, and 3 respectively are 94\%, 5.3\% and 0.7\% for the Northern hemisphere, and 89.85\%, 10.14\% 0.05\% for the Southern hemisphere.
-In the second case, where the BBF footprint size is considered, the results are $63.5\%$, $35.2\%$ and $1.3\%$ for the Northern hemisphere, and $46.3\%$, $53.1\%4$ and $0.6\%$ for the Southern hemisphere, for $Q_{fp}=$ 1, 2, and 3 respectively.
+We introduce two footpoint quality metrics for each BBF mapped event: $Q_{fp}^{\rm{stat}}$, based on the statistical criterion, and $Q_{fp}^{\rm{phys}}$, based on the physical footprint size.
+In both cases, $Q_{fp}=1$ indicates that the footpoint distances between T89 and TA15n fall within the defined thresholds for both coordinates; $Q_{fp}=2$ indicates that only one coordinate is within threshold; and $Q_{fp}=3$ indicates that both coordinates fall outside the defined limits.
+In the first case, for the statistical criterion, the fraction of events with $Q_{fp}^{\rm{stat}}= \{1, 2, 3\}$ are 89.0\%, 9.6\% and 1.4\%, respectively, for the Northern Hemisphere, and 79.5\%, 18.7\%, and 1.8\%, respectively, for the southern hemisphere.
+In the second case, where the BBF footprint size is considered, the results for $Q_{fp}^{\rm{phys}}= \{1, 2, 3\}$ are $23.8\%$, $47.7\%$ and $28.5\%$ for the Northern Hemisphere, and $14.6\%$, $51.8\%$, and $33.6\%$ for the Southern Hemisphere, respectively.